galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 >    ```
 >    {% endraw %}
 >
->    You will notice that k8s automatically load balances requests between the
+>    You will notice that Kubernetes automatically load balances requests between the
 >    available web handler replicas in a round-robin fashion.
 >
 {: .hands_on}

-# Testing k8s resilience
+# Testing Kubernetes resilience

-To observe how k8s handles failures, let’s exec into a running container and manually kill a process to simulate a possible process failure. k8s continuously monitors running containers, and attempts to bring the environment back to the “desired” state.
+To observe how Kubernetes handles failures, let’s exec into a running container and manually kill a process to simulate a possible process failure.
+Kubernetes continuously monitors running containers, and attempts to bring the environment back to the “desired” state.
 The moment it notices a failure, it will respawn a new pod to replace the failed one.
-Typically, a k8s container will also have a [liveness probe][k8sliveness] defined.
-A liveness probe can be an http request to a port, or even a manually executed shell script, which will test whether the relevant container is healthy, and if not, k8s will immediately provision a new replacement.
+Typically, a Kubernetes container will also have a [liveness probe][k8sliveness] defined.
+A liveness probe can be an http request to a port, or even a manually executed shell script, which will test whether the relevant container is healthy, and if not, Kubernetes will immediately provision a new replacement.

 > ### {% icon hands_on %} Hands-on: Handling failures